linode/docs/docs/applications/containers/how-to-monitor-containers-with-the-elastic-stack/index.md

 1. Try re-issuing the previous `for ...` command to send another ten `curl` requests to the container and observe how the log histogram changes to reflect the new logs.

-1. Return to the "Dashboard" item in the Kibana sidebar, and this time, search for "nginx" in the search bar.
+1. Select the "Dashboard" item in the Kibana sidebar, and click on it a second time to enter the dashboard selection screen.
+Search for "nginx" in the search bar.

     ![Kibana 6 NGINX Dashboards](kibana-nginx-dashboards.png "Kibana 6 NGINX Dashboards")